-Other persons related by consanguinity or affinity, including persons who share biological parenthood
+- Other persons related by consanguinity or affinity, including persons who share biological parenthood, and

-Current or former sexual or intimate partners and life partners, as that term is defined in the Philadelphia Code
+- Current or former sexual or intimate partners and life partners, as defined in the Philadelphia Code.

 634.4 QUALIFIED LEAVE REASONS

-The University will grant DSV leave to an eligible employee who is a victim of domestic or sexual violence, or who has a family or household member who has been a victim, in order that the employee might obtain or that the employee might assist the victim in obtaining:
+The University will grant DSV leave to an eligible employee who is a victim of domestic or sexual violence, or who has a family or household member who has been a victim, in order that the employee might obtain or might assist the victim in obtaining:

 634.5 NOTICE REQUIREMENTS

 The employee shall provide the employer with at least 48 hours advance notice of DSV leave, unless providing such notice is impracticable.
-Any employee with an unscheduled absence due to one of the qualified leave reasons listed above must provide certification, as defined below, to the Benefits Office in the Division of Human Resources within forty-five (45) calendar days.
+Any employee with an unscheduled absence due to one of the qualified leave reasons listed above must provide certification, as defined below, to Human Resources within forty-five (45) calendar days.
 Failure to provide the required certification within forty-five (45) calendar days may result in the delay or denial of DSV leave.

 634.7 LEAVE ENTITLEMENT

 Eligible employees may be entitled to up to eight (8) weeks of DSV leave during any 12-month period (measured backward from the date an employee uses the leave).
-However, this leave is not in addition to the twelve (12) weeks of available Family and Medical Leave Act (FMLA) leave in any 12-month period.
-Thus, any employee who already has used more than four (4) weeks of FMLA leave in the preceding twelve (12) months shall have his or her available DSV leave reduced by the amount of time used for FMLA leave in excess of four (4) weeks.
+However, this leave is not in addition to the twelve (12) weeks of available Family and Medical Leave (FML) leave in any 12-month period.
+Thus, any employee who already has used more than four (4) weeks of FML leave in the preceding twelve (12) months shall have his/her available DSV leave reduced by the amount of time used for FML leave in excess of four (4) weeks.